 DBI is managed by Director Patrick O'Riordan, who reports to the Building Inspection Commission.

-Director O'Riordan is supported by Christine Gasparac, Assistant Director; Joseph Duffy, Deputy Director of Inspection Services; and Neville Pereira, Deputy Director of Permit Services.
+Director O'Riordan is supported by Christine Gasparac, Assistant Director; Matthew Green, Acting Deputy Director of Inspection Services; Alex Koskinen, Deputy Director of Administrative Services, and Neville Pereira, Deputy Director of Permit Services.

 Sections and divisions

 Permit Services is responsible for all steps of permit issuance.
 Our services ensure that proposed construction meets all safety requirements in a timely professional manner.

 Plan Review Services is responsible for review and approval of all permit applications to assure that proposed construction work meets accessibility, life and structural safety requirements of the code.

 Technical Services focuses on code interpretation, code and policy review and development, major emergency response planning and representation at the Board of Appeals, the Code Advisory Committee, the Public Advisory Committee, and other official bodies.